brentertz/rukoreh/readme.md

 ## Next steps
   - Develop and test changes locally.
   - Commit code to git.
+  - Push changes to github with `git push origin master`
-  - Push your changes to Heroku with `git push heroku`.
+  - Push your changes to Heroku with `git push heroku`